jakubfalowski/Serwis-web-gromadzacy-weryfikujacy-i-analizujacy-statystyki-pilkarskie/README.md

 ## Deploy

-The project is hosted on the server analizerpilkarski.netlify.app
+The project is hosted on the server [analizer-praca.netlify.app](https://analizer-praca.netlify.app/)

 ## Github repository